-- 1. Serve as primary point of contact for the Steering Committee; - 2.
-Co-facilitate and preside over GA HMIS Steering Committee meetings with the HMIS Lead: - 3.
+- 1. Serve as primary point of contact for the Steering Committee; - Co-facilitate and preside over GA HMIS Steering Committee meetings with the HMIS Lead; - 3.
 Facilitate the development of meeting agendas with the HMIS Lead; and - 4.
-Ensure communication of Steering Committee matters to all members.
+Encourage communication and participation of all Steering Committee members. - 5.
+Monitor effectiveness of the HMIS Lead.